 Nesta, a UK-based innovation charity, recently looked at jobs and automation, in the article, Creativity versus Robots.
 I have summarized some of their findings, and added my own perspective, with an image showing how standardized work is decreasing while creative work is increasing in the job market.
 Overall, we are seeing an increasing percentage of… Read more »

 Posts Categorized: Technology

-Jane Hart compiles a list every year of what people find to be their best web tools for learning.
-Voting closes on 27 September.
+Jane Hart compiles a list every year of the Top 10 Tools for learning.
+Voting closes on 21 September.
 Here are my top tools this year, with last year’s position shown in brackets.
 I have also annotated these tools as to what part of my PKM practice they connect with: SEEK > SENSE > SHARE

 In the mid 1990’s I served as a Training Development Officer working with tactical aviation (helicopters that support the Army).
 We had just purchased 100 helicopters plus a full motion combat simulator and my office was next to the simulator, which I watched as it was installed, tested, and used.
 My work also involved writing… Read more »